The brilliant banality of National Geographic's new show Going Deep With David Rees

 Jonathan Demme's Caged Heat, 40 this year, showed the radical political potential—and, yes, sexually exploitative side—of the women-in-prison genre.

 The Mountain and the Viper fought savagely, but so did people in middle-ages judicial affairs.

-Our roundtable on "The Lion and the Rose," the second episode of the HBO show's fourth season.
+Our roundtable on "The Mountain and the Viper," the eighth episode of the fourth season of the HBO show.